vsueiro/supertunnel/README.md

-# magic-shovel
+# TunnelSimulator
-The Magic Shovel is an Arduino-enhanced educational tool that indicates where in the world you would end up if you were to dig in that direction
+This website connects to an Arduino-enhanced shovel to indicate where in the world you would end up if you were to dig in that direction